SUN-FROST WHITE CRANE SOFT AND GENTLE ART

 Shuang yang training is performed in a meditative state and is a genuine ‘meditation in motion’.
 It requires sinking of the chi, calming of the mind and breathing from the core of the body.
 Regular practice greatly improves health, vitality and combats ageing.

 This is a highly accessible art, suitable for almost anyone, which gives very rapid benefit.
-To start training in the shuang yang now, book a course using our booking form.
-If you would like more information, contact us.
+To start training in the shuang yang now or for more information.

 Video of Grand Master Tan Soh Tin demonstrating the Shuang Yang art overlayed with a recording of him narrating the history of the Southern Shaolin Arts.